Dec 7 -All Things Les Paul: The Early Years of Recording

 A Webinar with Gene Paul

 Gene is in a unique position to tell these stories, as he learned directly from his father.
-He went on to become a successful recording engineer himself.
+He is a successful recording engineer himself.
 He is currently the chief mastering engineer at G&J Audio, a mixing and mastering studio for major and independent labels focused on reissues and new recordings.